-For those who don’t know me well, recipe I was adopted from Seoul, cialis 40mg South Korea at the age of six months to my Japanese American adoptive mother and Caucasian adoptive father.
+November 2011 is a month that I’ll never forget.
+It was when I met my very first blood relative and had a life-changing experience in Seoul, South Korea.
+For those who don’t know, I was adopted from Seoul, South Korea at the age of six months to my Japanese American adoptive mother and Caucasian adoptive father.
+In Hawaii, it’s pretty common for children to be hapa (half Asian), so I never questioned my mixed family or the fact that I myself didn’t look hapa.
 I’ve known I was adopted for most of my life.
 So it never came as a surprise or feature that disturbed me.
-I had a great upbringing and felt I came into my own pretty well, being a well-traveled professional photographer.
-In my mind prior to the trip, nurture reined over nature, and this wouldn’t necessarily be a life-changing experience.
+I had a great upbringing and felt that I came into my own pretty well, as a well-traveled professional photographer.
+Prior to the trip, I firmly believed that nurture reined over nature, and I wasn’t expecting it to be a life-changing experience.
+Boy, was I wrong.

 Raised as a Korean adoptee in Hawaii, I really can’t complain about my life.
-I had loving parents and an adopted sibling, and I was raised in Hawaii, where being Asian is hardly a minority.
+I had loving parents and an adopted sibling, and I was raised in Hawaii, where Asians are hardly a minority.
 While I didn’t know any other adoptees, I grew up very familiar with Asian cultures given cultural melting pot that is Hawaii.

 First Contact with my Birth Father